cloud-barista/cb-tumblebug/README.md

         ...
     ```
 - Register all multi-cloud connection information and common resources
-  - How to register: Refer to [README.md for init.py](https://github.com/cloud-barista/cb-tumblebug/blob/main/scripts/init/README.md), and execute the [`init.py`](https://github.com/cloud-barista/cb-tumblebug/blob/main/scripts/init/init.py) script (enter 'y' for confirmation prompts)
+  - How to register

+    Refer to [README.md for init.py](https://github.com/cloud-barista/cb-tumblebug/blob/main/scripts/init/README.md), and execute the [`init.py`](https://github.com/cloud-barista/cb-tumblebug/blob/main/scripts/init/init.py) script. (enter 'y' for confirmation prompts)

     ```bash
     cd ~/go/src/github.com/cloud-barista/cb-tumblebug
     ./scripts/init/init.sh
     ```

     - The credentials in `~/.cloud-barista/credentials.yaml` will be automatically registered (all CSP and region information recorded in [`cloudinfo.yaml`](https://github.com/cloud-barista/cb-tumblebug/blob/main/assets/cloudinfo.yaml) will be automatically registered in the system)
-      - Note: You can check the latest regions and zones of CSP using [`update-cloudinfo.py`](https://github.com/cloud-barista/cb-tumblebug/blob/main/scripts/misc/update-cloudinfo.py) and review the file for updates (contributions to updates are welcome)
+      - Note: You can check the latest regions and zones of CSP using [`update-cloudinfo.py`](https://github.com/cloud-barista/cb-tumblebug/blob/main/scripts/misc/update-cloudinfo.py) and review the file for updates. (contributions to updates are welcome)
-    - Common images and specifications recorded in the [`cloudimage.csv`](https://github.com/cloud-barista/cb-tumblebug/blob/main/assets/cloudimage.csv) and [`cloudspec.csv`](https://github.com/cloud-barista/cb-tumblebug/blob/main/assets/cloudspec.csv) files in the [`assets`](https://github.com/cloud-barista/cb-tumblebug/tree/main/assets) directory will be automatically registered
+    - Common images and specifications recorded in the [`cloudimage.csv`](https://github.com/cloud-barista/cb-tumblebug/blob/main/assets/cloudimage.csv) and [`cloudspec.csv`](https://github.com/cloud-barista/cb-tumblebug/blob/main/assets/cloudspec.csv) files in the [`assets`](https://github.com/cloud-barista/cb-tumblebug/tree/main/assets) directory will be automatically registered.

 ### (5) Shutting down and Version Upgrade